Al Fresco Meaning in English | Simple Definition, Synonyms & Example

 Al fresco in British English

-In British English, al fresco is mostly linked with eating outdoors, like having lunch in a garden café or a picnic in the park.
+In British English, al fresco is mainly used for eating outdoors, such as lunch in a garden café or a picnic in the park.
+It adds charm and elegance to everyday outdoor meals.
+The British especially enjoy using it during summer.

 Al fresco in American English